 If you’re evaluating options for handling an IRA in your estate plan, talk with your advisors and the Community Foundation about leaving an IRA to your charitable Fund or other charity via a beneficiary designation.
 Or, if you’d still like to provide an income stream to your children following your death, in some circumstances, it might be worth considering establishing a charitable remainder trust to name as the IRA beneficiary (assuming the stars align vis-a-vis children’s health, their tax brackets, projected returns, and other factors).

 Importantly, if you are a child of parents who own IRAs, they will appreciate you bringing this opportunity to their attention!
 Your parents might not realize that their good intentions to leave their IRAs to their children could be saddled with tax burdens down the road.
 Encourage your parents to talk with their advisors and give the Community Foundation a call.
 We are here to help make IRAs a win for everyone–your parents, their favorite charities, and you!

 – Matthew L. Brown, local attorney and member of the DeKalb County Estate Planning Advisory Committee

-Established in 2020, the DeKalb County Estate Planning Advisory Committee (EPAC) is comprised of local professionals providing estate planning services, including attorneys, trust officers, CPAs, wealth advisors, and insurance sgents.
-The purpose of the EPAC is to raise awareness and understanding of the Community Foundation as a resource for professional advisors and their clients, assist with efforts to deliver effective estate planning education to the general public, and to notify estate planning professionals on topics relevant to the intersection of estate planning and philanthropy.
+Established in 2020, the DeKalb County Estate Planning Advisory Committee (EPAC) comprises local professionals providing estate planning services, including attorneys, trust officers, CPAs, wealth advisors, and insurance agents.
+The purpose of the EPAC is to raise awareness and understanding of the Community Foundation as a resource for professional advisors and their clients, assist with efforts to deliver effective estate planning education to the general public and notify estate planning professionals on topics relevant to the intersection of estate planning and philanthropy.